Revenue Maximization and Learning in Products Ranking: Best-x Algorithm for Optimal Ranking

+With a slight abuse of notations, when $\sigma^k_j$ is optimized to be $\sigma^{k-1}_{j+1} \cup \{j\}$, Lemma~\ref{lem:fix-m-decrease-r} uniquely determines its ranking order.
 Although there might be multiple optimal rankings, Algorithm~\ref{AST:m} always outputs one with a specific property.
 In particular, for two rankings $|\sigma|=|\sigma'|=x$, we say $\sigma$ is lexicographically less than $\sigma'$ if for all $i=1,\dots,x$, $\sigma(i)\leq \sigma'(i)$.
 The next result shows that Algorithm~\ref{AST:m} always finds the optimal ranking with the least lexicographic value (referred to as the $\cL$-optimal ranking) for attention span $x$, denoted as $\sigma^x$. \begin{proposition} For a customer with fixed attention span $x$, Algorithm~\ref{AST:m} returns the $\cL$-optimal ranking. \end{proposition}